-I received the bottle about a week later and immediately popped 1 pill.
-The dosage states you can take up to 3 at a time when you experience anxiety or panic attacks, with a maximum of 6 per day, but because of how medications effect me more than most, I decided 1 was good.
+The dosage states you can take up to 3 at a time when you experience anxiety or panic attacks, max 6 per day.
+Due to the way medications effect me more than most people, I decided 1 was good.

-That along with starting in on the Linden Method materials at that same time was a powerful combination for me.
-For the first few days I took 1 pill each day when things were at their worst.
-I think the most I took were 2 pills per day for 3-4 days and then after that I took 1 pill sporadically only on an as needed basic.
-When I stopped taking them all together, I had 1/2 of the bottle still left.
+For the first few days, I took 1 pill each day when things were at their worst.
+I think the most I took were 2 pills per day for 3-4 days and then just 1 after that.

-I have seen reviews from some that say it doesn’t work for them, so your mileage may vary depending on how your body reacts to certain herbal supplements, but I could definitely notice a positive change in mood and overall outlook.
+I have seen reviews from some that say it doesn’t work for them, so your mileage may vary.
+It all depends on how your body reacts to certain herbal supplements.
+I could definitely notice a positive change in mood and overall outlook.

-Since overcoming anxiety is all about breaking that routine and resetting your heightened level of anxiety and awareness back down to normal levels, I feel for me this was just one little piece of the puzzle, that did have a positive effect for me.
+Since overcoming anxiety is all about breaking that routine and resetting your heightened level of anxiety, I feel that Seredyn was a big help for me.

-Thanks and as always, best wishes for continued success at eliminating your anxiety!
+Thanks and best wishes for continued success at eliminating your anxiety!